yerachoi/yerachoi.github.io/content/posts/2020-07-17-how-we-know-what-isnt-so.md

 ---
-title: 'On Gilovich's "How We Know What Isn't So"'
+title: 'On Gilovich\'s "How We Know What Isn\'t So"'
 date: '2020-07-17T12:00:00.000Z'
 template: 'post'
 language: 'en'